-The exercise price of all share options are at a premium to the mid-market closing share price for the day before the grant date except for options issued on the 25 November 2020 which were issued at the closing market price on the 24 November 2020.
+The exercise price of all share options are at a premium to the mid-market closing share price for the day before the grant date except for options issued on the 12 July 2021 which were issued at the closing market price on the 11 July 2021.
 A vesting period of 3 years is applicable according to the terms of each scheme which specify the options will vest providing employees remain in service for 3 years from the date of grant.
 The maximum term of options granted is 10 years from grant date.
 All share options are equity settled.

-The fair value of the equity settled share options granted is estimated as at the date of grant using the Black Scholes option pricing model taking into account the terms and conditions upon which the options were granted.
+The fair value of the equity settled share options granted is estimated as at the date of grant using the Monte Carlo (2021: Black Scholes) option pricing model taking into account the terms and conditions upon which the options were granted.
 No performance conditions were included in the fair value calculations.
-During the year one tranche of options was awarded, tranche AC.
-The inputs to our Black Scholes pricing model were:
+During the year 2 tranches of options were awarded, tranche AH and Al. The inputs to our Black Scholes pricing model were:

+Tranch AH Tranch AI

-Grant date
+Grant date 12-Jul-21 18-Nov-21

-Weighted average FV (pence)
+Weighted average FV (pence) 2.82 5.89

-Weighted average exercise price (pence)
+Weighted average exercise price (pence) 16.00 27.00

-Expected volatility (%)
+Expected volatility (%) 96.4% 96.1%

-Expected life of option
+Expected life of option 5.0 5.0

-Dividend yield (%)
+Dividend yield (%) 0.0% 0.0%

-Risk free (%)
+Risk free (%) 0.5% 0.5%